Note: for the full suite of measurements on the DS Audio DS 003 phono preamplifier from the SoundStage! Audio-Electronics Lab, click this link.

 Sight lines under the cartridge are decent thanks to the gently sloping sides of the body.
 I had no trouble aligning the cartridge via VPI’s supplied jig.
 Once aligned, I set the weight to 2.0 grams and then hooked my Nordost phono cable up to the DS Audio DS 003 phono stage.
 Having no issues with rumble in my system, I attached the cables leading to my Sonic Frontiers SFL-2 preamplifier to the DS Audio’s 30Hz filter outputs and selected the 6dB roll-off.

-So as I said earlier, the cartridge’s LEDs get power from the phono stage via the tonearm cable (there’s one blue LED in the front that’s just a power indicator and another infrared LED on the inside you can just barely see radiating out of the bottom of the cartridge when it’s on the record).
+So as I said earlier, the cartridge’s LEDs get power from the phono stage via the tonearm cable (there’s one blue LED in the front that’s just a power indicator and other infrared LEDs on the inside you can just barely see radiating out of the bottom of the cartridge when it’s on the record).
 However, there’s no need for any special cables—all power requirements are accommodated via your stock wiring.
 Once everything was hooked up, I attached the Musical Surroundings Fozgometer to the output of the phono stage and was delighted to see that my visual calibration of the cartridge’s azimuth was near as dammit bang-on correct.

 From this point on, other than checking the cartridge alignment once more, I felt no need to fuss with the setup.
 For the first month, I left the phono stage powered up as per DS Audio’s suggestion, and turned it off at the end of day after that time.